nzeemin/vector06c-asteroids/README.md

 Thanks a lot to [zx-pk.ru forum](https://zx-pk.ru/forums/55-vektor.html) members for all the help and support!

-Porting status: Work In Progrss.
+Porting status: Work In Progress.

 ![](screenshot/titlescr.png) ![](screenshot/gameplay.png)